ultralytics/ultralytics/docs/en/datasets/explorer/api.md

 Start creating your own CV dataset exploration reports using the Explorer API.
 For inspiration, check out the

 # Apps Built Using Ultralytics Explorer

 Try our GUI Demo based on Explorer API

 # Coming Soon

 - [ ] Merge specific labels from datasets.
 Example - Import all `person` labels from COCO and `car` labels from Cityscapes
 - [ ] Remove images that have a higher similarity index than the given threshold
 - [ ] Automatically persist new datasets after merging/removing entries
-- [ ] Advanced Dataset Visualations
+- [ ] Advanced Dataset Visualizations